davidcole1340/ext-php-rs/guide/src/macros/structs.md

 # Structs

-Structs can be exported to PHP as classes with the `#[derive(ZendObjectHandler)]` macro.
+Structs can be exported to PHP as classes with the `#[php_class]` attribute macro.
+This attribute derives the `ZendObjectOverride` trait on your struct, as well as registering the class to be registered with the `#[php_module]` macro.

 The implementation of `ZendObjectOverride` requires the implementation of `Default` on the struct.
 This is because the struct is initialized before the constructor is called, therefore it must have default values for all properties.

-This derive macro is likely to be changed to an attribute macro over time, as to introduce class renaming as well as inheritance, which can't be done with a derive macro.

-This macro can also be used on enums.

 Note that Rust struct properties **are not** PHP properties, so if you want the user to be able to access these, you must provide getters and/or setters.
-Properties are supported, however, they are not usable through the automatic macros.
+Properties are supported internally, however, they are not usable through the automatic macros.
+Support for properties is planned.

+## Options

+The attribute takes some options to modify the output of the class:

+- `name` - Changes the name of the class when exported to PHP.
+The Rust struct name is kept the same.
+If no name is given, the name of the struct is used.
+  Useful for namespacing classes.

+There are also additional macros that modify the class.
+These macros **must** be placed underneath the `#[php_class]` attribute.

+- `#[extends(ce)]` - Sets the parent class of the class.
+Can only be used once.
+  `ce` must be a valid Rust expression when it is called inside the `#[php_module]` function.
+- `#[implements(ce)]` - Implements the given interface on the class.
+Can be used multiple times. `ce` must be a valid Rust expression when it is called inside the `#[php_module]` function.

 ## Example